evanfletcher42/neural-quines/README.md

 # neural-quines
 A collection of "neural network quines," networks that ouptut their own weights (with varying degrees of success).

-Inspired by https://arxiv.org/abs/1803.05859, and discussed in much greater detail on my blog: <link>
+Inspired by https://arxiv.org/abs/1803.05859, and discussed in much greater detail here: https://evanfletcher42.com/2022/10/31/neural-quines/

 ![A plot comparing neural network output to the network's own weights.](https://github.com/evanfletcher42/neural-quines/blob/main/figures/img_approx_bn_1.png)